 It's a fair question -- the majority of research work today is still done on local institutional infrastructure, and moving to the cloud can be a non-trivial endeavor.
 So, why bother?

 For many research groups we work with, and for the federal agencies who fund a lot of the big data generation projects in the USA, moving to the cloud has become inevitable because the amounts of data involved in large human genomics studies have become so huge (measured in terabytes!) that it's just not sustainable to expect everyone to download a copy to work on locally.
 It makes a lot more sense logistically to make the data available on the cloud, where anyone can go in and run analyses on it without having to make any copies.
 Using the cloud also makes it easier to share analysis tools in fully portable and reproducible forms, and to provide everyone with access to the same kind of hardware.
-Yet, all this does introduce other questions, like how do you make sure researchers are able to run the analyses they want without having to go through a lot of training to use cloud infrastructure.
+Yet, all this does introduce other questions — like how do you make sure researchers are able to run the analyses they want without having to go through a lot of training to use cloud infrastructure?
+No one has time for a mission briefing on their genomic analysis.

 Of course there are other facets to this question, like data security (yes, it is safe enough for human clinical data) and cost (Terra itself is free but Google Cloud charges for e.g. compute and storage; Google offers free credits for newcomers to evaluate the platform).
 None of this is 100% easy, and in our experience, the question of whether moving to the cloud is worth it depends a lot on the priorities and constraints of each research group.